CONFIRMATION (Grades 8 - 10)

 POST-CONFIRMATION (Grades 11 - 12)

-Students in 11th and 12th grade are invited to participate in Panim el Panim (Face to Face), our Post Confirmation program, which is an informal learning experience guided by Beth Goldstein.
+Students in 11th and 12th grade are invited to participate in Panim el Panim (Face to Face), our Post Confirmation program, which is an informal learning experience guided by Joan Perlman.
 Panim el Panim meets on Thursday nights from 6:30-8:00 at the temple.
 The program includes dinner.
 Curriculum is taught as a series of modules, based on the interests of the students and the guidance and expertise of the staff.

 Panim el Panim is designed to give students an opportunity to continue their Jewish learning throughout high school, maintain strong friendships with BETC peers & a connection with the BETC community, think about the role that Judaism could play in future life choices, and transition more easily into Jewish life throughout college and beyond.